COUNTERTERRORISM: DIPLOMACY AND NEGOTIATION

 NEGOTIATION AS COUNTERTERRORISM

-Efforts to negotiate and compromise with terrorists are called concessionary options, and they have been used quite often by a number of parties over the years.
+Efforts to compromise with terrorists are called concessionary options, and they have been used quite often by a number of parties over the years.
 Negotiators rather than diplomats are usually involved in these options.
 A countless number of ransom payments have been made by governments, corporations, and families to terrorists.
 Numerous prisoner exchanges, prisoner releases, and even mass releases of prisoners have been made throughout history, and the U.S. has been party to it.
 For all its tough talk, Israel has engaged in almost as many concessions as crackdowns.
 Perhaps the most famous act of concession involving the U.S. was the Iran-Contra scandal.
 During 1985-1986, high-ranking officials of the U.S. government sold $30 million worth of guns to Iran in hopes of getting Iranian help for releasing American hostages held by Shi'ite terrorists in Lebanon.
 The money from the gun sale was used to support anti-Sandinista forces in Latin America.
 Iran, for its part, came through and successfully pressured the terrorists to release the hostages in Lebanon.
 Shortly after, however, more American hostages were seized by the same terrorist group, among others, and the U.S. suffered a major credibility problem in Latin America from which it has not since recovered.
 Iran-Contra is just one example of things gone horribly wrong, but in all fairness, it is up to history to decide if short-term expediency options are worth the long-term costs.
 The best that can be said is that the following concessions are only marginally effective (and for the most part, bad ideas), but they might be conceivably useful under some very specific historical circumstances where they don't reward terrorism or create credibility problems:

 Payment of ransom money to terrorists